 Surveillance: To maintain stability and prevent crises in the international monetary system, the IMF reviews country policies, as well as national, regional, and global economic and financial developments through a formal system known as surveillance.
 Under the surveillance framework, the IMF provides advice to its 188 member countries, encouraging policies that foster economic stability, reduce vulnerability to economic and financial crises, and raise living standards.
 It provides regular assessment of global prospects in its World Economic Outlook, financial markets in its Global Financial Stability Report, and public finance developments in its Fiscal Monitor, and publishes a series of regional economic outlooks.

 The key findings and policy advice from the various multilateral products, as well as the Managing Director’s priorities are pulled together in the Global Policy Agenda.
 The Executive Board of the IMF adopted a new Decision on Bilateral and Multilateral Surveillance, also known as the Integrated Surveillance Decision.
 The decision provides guidance to the Fund and member countries on their roles and responsibilities in surveillance and took effect on January 18, 2013.
-More broadly, in response to the Triennial Surveillance Review completed in October 2011, efforts are underway to better integrate multilateral, financial, and bilateral surveillance, including through: additional work on interconnections and spillovers; greater use of in-depth risk assessments; renewed emphasis on external stability—an External Sector Report now complements other surveillance; and strengthening the traction of IMF policy advice.
+More broadly, in response to the Triennial Surveillance Review completed in October 2011, efforts are underway to better integrate multilateral, financial, and bilateral surveillance, including through: additional work on interconnections, clusters, and spillovers; greater use of in-depth risk assessments; renewed emphasis on external stability, with an External Sector Report that presents a broad and multilaterally consistent analysis for the world’s largest economies; and steps to increase the traction of IMF policy advice.

 Financial assistance: IMF financing provides member countries the breathing room they need to correct balance of payments problems.
 A policy program supported by IMF financing is designed by the national authorities in close cooperation with the IMF, and continued financial support is conditioned on effective implementation of this program.
 In an early response to the recent global economic crisis, the IMF strengthened its lending capacity and approved a major overhaul of the mechanisms for providing financial support in April 2009, with further reforms adopted in August 2010 and December 2011.